 CDM-UK worked with Byrne Brothers to design supply and install the concrete floating floors and structural bearings.
 The complicated 3-dimensional space is supported on 5 separate floating floors with bearings beneath designed to take the column loads.

-The floating floors consist of CDM-QDECK isolation rails supporting CDM-QDECK composite metal decking, reinforcement and concrete.
+The floating floors consist of CDM-QuietDECK isolation rails supporting CDM-QuietDECK composite metal decking, reinforcement and concrete.

 Some of the columns are supported on CDM-SEB bearings located outside of the floating floor areas.